 What Happens if You’re Suspected of a Crime in the Navy?

-Navy criminal defense lawyers and other military defense lawyers specialize in dealing with the intricacies of the military justice court-martial system.
+Navy criminal defense lawyers and other military defense lawyers focus on dealing with the intricacies of the military justice court-martial system.
 Not only can someone get accused of civilian crimes, but they also have to face military offenses.
 Combine the two, and you have a serious accusation that can derail your entire life. for example, military sexual assault can mean imprisonment and losing any privileges earned in your time in the Navy.
 Here’s what can happen if you’re suspected of a serious crime while in the Navy.

 Sexual Assault in the Navy